CTL Teaching Development Program

 As a graduate student at Columbia, you can benefit from the TDP in many ways.
 Here are a few.

 - The TDP earns you certification – When you complete a TDP track, CTL certifies that you have achieved a set of defined competencies (outlined below).
-Your TDP completion will be noted on your transcript (for doctoral programs in Arts and Sciences, SEAS, Mailman, Nursing, Social Work, Business, and Journalism — as well as MFA programs in the School of the Arts).
+Your TDP completion will be noted on your transcript (for doctoral programs in Arts and Sciences, SEAS, Mailman, Nursing, Social Work, Business, Journalism, and GSAPP — as well as MFA programs in the School of the Arts).

 - The TDP helps prepare you for the job market – The basic rhythm of the TDP is simple: attend a workshop or activity, reflect on it afterwards.
 By building up an archive of reflections and artifacts, you document the evolution of your teaching development—laying the groundwork for powerful teaching statements and portfolios.